simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 Companies should also consider providing **training or resources** to participants to help them better understand the systems or applications being tested, as well as the types of vulnerabilities that are most likely to be found.
 This can help participants focus their efforts and increase the overall effectiveness of the bug bounty program.

-In conclusion, implementing a successful bug bounty program requires **careful planning, clear communication, and a commitment to collaboration and transparency**.
+Wrapping up, implementing a successful bug bounty program requires **careful planning, clear communication, and a commitment to collaboration and transparency**.
 By following these best practices, companies can leverage the power of the security community to improve their overall security posture and better protect their customers and stakeholders.

 ## The Future of Bug Bounty Programs